hpi-epic/btp-tuk/README.md

 > Note: The address is only reachable within the HPI network.

 **HPI3: SAP Cloud Connector**
-[SAP Cloud Connector (SCC)](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/e6c7616abb5710148cfcf3e75d96d596.html) is a software that connects the SAP BTP and existing on-premise systems.
+[SAP Cloud Connector (SCC)](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/e6c7616abb5710148cfcf3e75d96d596.html) is software that connects the SAP BTP and existing on-premise systems.
 We have deployed one instance on the same machine as our SAP HANA.
-In this exercise, you will connect your SAP BTP subaccount to the SCC to access the HPI on-premise SAP HANA.
-The SCC is accessible ``https://vm-he4-hana.eaalab.hpi.uni-potsdam.de:8443/``.
+This exercise will connect your SAP BTP subaccount to the SCC to access the HPI on-premise SAP HANA.
+The SCC is accessible at ``https://vm-he4-hana.eaalab.hpi.uni-potsdam.de:8443/``.

 **BTP1: SvelteKit Application**
 [SvelteKit](https://kit.svelte.dev/) is a framework for building web applications.
 You will use it to develop an application that queries data from the on-premise SAP HANA and deploy it to the SAP BTP.